CesiumGS/3d-tiles/Q-and-A.md

 #### What is the relationship between 3D Tiles and glTF?

 [glTF](https://www.khronos.org/gltf) is an open standard for 3D models from Khronos (the same group that does WebGL and COLLADA).
-CesiumJS uses glTF as its 3D model format, and the Cesium team contributes heavily to the glTF spec and open-source COLLADA2GLTF converter.
+CesiumJS uses glTF as its 3D model format, and the Cesium team contributes heavily to the glTF specification and open-source COLLADA2GLTF converter.
 We recommend using glTF in CesiumJS for individual assets, e.g., an aircraft, a character, or a 3D building.

 We created 3D Tiles for streaming massive geospatial datasets where a single glTF model would be prohibitive.
 Given that glTF is optimized for rendering, that CesiumJS has a well-tested glTF loader, and that there are existing conversion tools for glTF, 3D Tiles often use glTF for tile content.
 Tiles may reference glTF models directly, using the [glTF Tile Format](./specification/TileFormats/glTF/README.md).